Identifying IVF cycle fees

 - • All monitoring ultrasound scans throughout the cycle.

-- • All monitoring blood tests throughout the cycle (including progesterone levels at embryo transfer stage).
+- • All monitoring blood tests throughout the cycle.

 - • Egg collection procedure.